 Sprinkle the potatoes with the parsley, toss and transfer to a serving bowl, drizzling the remaining butter from the saucepan over the top.
 Serve immediately.

-Cook's Notes: If using larger red potatoes cut into quarters.
-Can also substitute any other baking potatoes, but peel and cut those into bite sized chunks.
+Cook's Notes: New potatoes are tiny, with very thin, delicate skins and are the best potato for this dish.
+If using larger red potatoes you must cut them into quarters, or they will take too long to cook.
+May also substitute any other baking potatoes, but peel and cut those into bite sized chunks.
 Adjust cooking times as needed.
 Cut potatoes will also absorb more of the butter.
-Can also substitute other herbs at the end; try chives, fresh sage, rosemary, thyme or basil, or use a dried herbes de Provence.
+May also substitute other herbs at the end; try chives, fresh sage, rosemary, thyme or basil, or use a dried herbes de Provence.

 Requires Adobe Reader - download it free!©Deep South Dish